apache/openwhisk-package-pushnotifications/README.md

 1. Create a package binding configured for your IBM Push Notifications service with your appId and appSecret.

   ```
-  $ wsk package bind /whisk.system/pushnotifications myNewDeviceFeed --param appID myapp --param appSecret myAppSecret --param events onDeviceRegister
+  $ wsk package bind /whisk.system/pushnotifications myNewDeviceFeed --param appId myapp --param appSecret myAppSecret
   ```

-3. Create a trigger for the IBM Push Notifications Service `onDeviceRegister` event type using your `myPush/webhook` feed.
+3. Create a trigger for the IBM Push Notifications Service `onDeviceRegister` event type using your `myNewDeviceFeed/webhook` feed.

  ```
-  $ wsk trigger create myPushTrigger --feed myPush/webhook --param events onDeviceRegister
+  $ wsk trigger create myPushTrigger --feed myNewDeviceFeed/webhook --param events onDeviceRegister
   ```

 ### Using Push Package Locally.

 You can use the push package actions and feed in your own openWhisk packages.
-For using it you have to download the Push package form the  [wsk-pkg-pushnotification](https://github.com/openwhisk/wsk-pkg-pushnotifications) repository.
+For using it you have to download the Push package form the  [openwhisk-package-pushnotifications](https://github.com/openwhisk/openwhisk-package-pushnotifications) repository.

 To create your own package follow the below steps,

-1. Point to the `wsk-pkg-pushnotification` location.
+1. Point to the `openwhisk-package-pushnotifications` location.
 2. Create the package using `wsk package create package-name` command
 3. Add action  using the following command,

   ```
-  wsk action create actionName sendmessage.js -p appId "your_AppID" -p appSecret "application_Secret" -p text "message"
+  wsk action create actionName sendMessage.js -p appId "your_AppID" -p appSecret "application_Secret" -p text "message"
   ```

   You can add multiple parameters to sendMessage action.